danielfebrero/Autonomous-Projects-API-AI/readme.md

 ## Introduction

-apapiai is a project that allows you to create and manage your own virtual agents.
-With apapiai, you can create agents that can answer your questions, help you with tasks, and even play games with you.
+apapiai is a project that connects you to the most receits generative AIs and APIs.

 ## APIs (plug-and-play)